Raphsonite/ShiftLib/README.md

 # ShiftLib
-Lityrally the simplest shift register library for Arduino.
+Liturally the simplest shift register library for Arduino.

 It's so darn simple.
 You only need 3 pins from the Arduino to control an infinite amount of digital outputs.